 - Phi Sigma Iota International Foreign Language Honor Society

-The introductory, intermediate, and advanced courses in Spanish develop the necessary skills in listening, reading, and writing that allow students to study Spanish texts in the original language.
+The introductory, intermediate, and advanced courses in Hispanic Studies develop the necessary skills in listening, reading, and writing that allow students to study Spanish texts in the original language.
 These courses adhere to a student-centered, communication-oriented teaching approach, where students practice Spanish in everyday contexts.

 - Spanish Peninsular Culture